bii-08/Sliding15PuzzleGame/README.md

 ##  🚀  Features

-The app is entirely written in Swift, featuring a user-friendly UI that makes it easy to enjoy the game.
 - Choose between two types of games: Classic with numbered tiles or Picture tiles
 - Pause the game whenever necessary
 - Track your performance with a timer and move counter